 Will My Honeymoon Be Affected by Coronavirus?

-As Europe is now on lockdown, along with the USA who have banned travel from Europe and the UK for at least 30 days, it is likely your honeymoon will be affected.
+As much of Europe is now on lockdown, along with the USA who have banned travel from Europe and the UK and many other countries, it is likely your honeymoon will be affected.
 The best sources for following the latest travel updates and restrictions are the Foreign & Commonwealth Office and the International Air Transport Association.
 We also recommend contacting the hotel, airline or travel company you booked through to get their advice on postponing your trip if you’re planning on travelling to an affected area.
 Most travel insurance policies will cover trips cancelled due to government action but it’s best to check your individual plan.

 To reduce your risk of contracting Coronavirus or spreading germs when travelling be sure to read up on the specialist travel guidelines from the National Travel Health Network and the NHS (spoiler: contains a lot of hand-washing).